white shape bg

 • Insight into coping with your advanced prostate cancer, managing side effects, and adjusting your diet and lifestyle

-• A supportive environment to recognize milestones in your treatment journey
+• A supportive environment to recognize milestone in your treatment journey

 • Help navigating practical problems, such as getting to and from doctor visits

-Questions and Considerations for Joining a Support Community
+Questions and considerations for joining a support community1

 • How large is the group?